 The player to the dealer’s left declares whether or not the revealed card is trump, or may alternately pass.
 If trump is declared on the first round of bidding, the dealer picks up the top card that was flipped over.
 If all players pass in the first round of bidding, the face-up card is turned face down and a second bidding round occurs.
 In the second bidding round, the first player who names a suit has chosen trump.
 If no player bids, all the cards are shuffled together and the next player deals a new hand or if you are playing "stick the dealer", the dealer must name trump.

 Whichever of the three players declares trump, becomes the “maker” and will be playing against the other two players for the remainder of the hand.
-When a player establishes trump, either during the first or second round of bidding, they must incorporate the face-up card and the other two extra cards into their own hand.
-They then choose the best five cards from the seven or eight cards in their hand and place the remaining cards face down on the kitty pile.
+When a player establishes trump, either during the first or second round of bidding, they must incorporate the two extra cards into their own hand.
+They then choose the best five cards from the seven cards in their hand and place the remaining cards face down on the kitty pile.
 This game of Three Handed Euchre then follows the traditional format.

 For scoring, if a maker wins three or four tricks, they are awarded a single point.
 If they take all five tricks, they get two points.
 If the maker fails to take three tricks, he is "euchred" and the defenders score 2 points each.
 The "maker" still has the option of calling "alone" for four points.
 When going alone, they would pick up the face-card but not the additional two extra cards.